 plist (Property List) is a flexible and convenient format for storing application data.
-It was originally defined by Apply, for use in iPhone devices and later spread to other applications.
+It was originally defined by Apple, for use in iPhone devices and later spread to other applications.

 Since plists are actually XML files, you can use a simple text editor to translate them.
 However, doing so is very tricky as even one character in the wrong place will make the file unusable.